 This super easy, four-ingredient wild garlic (ramps) butter is the classic way to make the most of this wonderful seasonal ingredient.
 It keeps well and is easily freezable, so you can have a taste of spring year-round.

 Ultra creamy, bright and flavoursome wild garlic butter has to be the easiest way to preserve this special seasonal ingredient.
-Not only is it SO easy (literally throw 4 things in a food processor or bowl and press go) but it’s one of the best ways to add a hit of spring flavour to so many dishes.
+Not only is it SO easy (literally throw 4 things in a food processor or bowl and press go) but it’s one of the best ways to add a burst of spring flavour to so many dishes.

 Ingredients